WiktorK02/Image_Converter_App/README.md

 # Image Converter GUI APP for Arduino oled display ssd1306 128x64
 ## About Project
-Application has been created in order to easy convert image into your <strong>Arduino</strong> project with <strong>oled displays</strong>
+Application has been created in order to easy convert images into your <strong>Arduino</strong> project with <strong>oled displays</strong>
 ### How does it work:
 While you open .png and .jpg (others extensions in the future) image in app, the algorithm convert it to hexdeicmal array.
 Then it             returns full     code, ready to copy and put into the Arduino IDE.
 You can also preview how image will you like on your dislplay
 ## Demo